Creating a cluster on OpenStack

 This option allows you to select previously uploaded recipes (scripts that can be run pre or post cluster deployment) for each host group.
-For more information on recipes, refer to Recipes.
+For more information on recipes, refer to Using custom scripts (recipes).

-You can register external sources with Cloudbreak and then select them during cluster create.
+You can register external sources with Cloudbreak, and then select and attach them during cluster create.
 To register external sources with Cloudbreak, refer to:

 This option allows you to set custom properties based on the template defined in your custom blueprint.
 For more information, refer to Set custom properties.

 This option allows you to configure the gateway to be the SSO identity provider.